ws/xcelsior/README.md

 # Credits

 This library would not have been possible without @zaknye's excellent [xcel_itron2mqtt](https://github.com/zaknye/xcel_itron2mqtt) to reference.
 Major props to him for doing the hard work.

+Also want to shout out @bitjson's [https://github.com/bitjson/typescript-starter](typescript-starter) that served as a great jumping off point